Where is your office located?

 What if I can't afford your rate?

 All of our therapists have a limited number of spots for sliding scale appointments, which are available on a case-by-case basis.
 If we are unable to come to an agreement about rate we will provide referrals for recommended therapists that we think may be a good fit for you.
+Please see our blog on our sliding scale appointments for more information and information about eligibility for our sliding scale.

 What is your cancellation policy?